Memitaru/twilio-autopilot-sample-setup/README.md

 In this sample project we use a simple TwiML Bin to simulate the handoff-to-agent functionality.

 * Go to https://www.twilio.com/console/twiml-bins and create a new TwiML Bin
-* Paste the following code in, using the values in the placeholders
+* Paste the following code in, replacing the values in the placeholders.
+In this case we set our personal number as the "agent" that the call will be sent to, just to prove the handoff flow
 ```js
 <?xml version="1.0" encoding="UTF-8"?>
 <Response>